juhsinto/InventoryMgmt/fe_inventory_mgmt/README.md

 using the new endpoints for login, items added sign up

+now => move api calls to axios directory ? change all fetch/useeffect to use react-query

 **TODO**

 1. {/_ TODO: implement feature - edit inventory item detail _/}